AlphaGotReal/CompilerDesign/README.md

 ### Identify different types of tokens

-There are a lot of tokens used in c, but I'll will stick to these
+There are a lot of tokens used in c, but I'll stick to these

 1) Identifiers
     - identifiers